The64thGamer/cheeseepedia/content/transcriptions/cu-premiere-segment-3.md

 **Chuck E. Cheese:**

-“Footloose” is your next song!
+"Footloose" is your next song!

 **Pasqually The Chef:**